-Infectious Substances are divided into sub-two categories, Category A and Category B. These categories are based on a detailed, case-by-case, risk assessment of microorganisms known to be pathogens (see Table 1).
+Infectious Substances are divided into sub-two categories, Category A and Category B.

+These categories are based on a detailed, case-by-case, risk assessment of microorganisms known to be pathogens.
 The categorization is the result of the consideration of scientific data concerning the risks of transmission and infection posed during transport of each species of microorganism.